 General Counsels are often tagged as the always risk-averse ‘fun police,’ quashing ideas and innovation that even smell like they may operate close to the boundaries of what is legal.
 As a General Counsel, it’s important to understand internal and external pressures on your company’s growth, giving your team the confidence and guidance they need to push boundaries (without overstepping) and encourage positive change in your industry.
+We're sitting down with Stephanie King, AdRoll's General Counsel to dive into this idea a little further.

 Stephanie King joined AdRoll, a performance marketing platform, in 2014, tasked with overseeing the legal division of what was voted one of the fastest growing companies in America in 2013 by Inc. Magazine.
 Formerly, Stephanie occupied a role as Associate General Counsel at Zynga after several years in-house at Gilead Sciences and as outside counsel at Latham & Watkins.
 As the GC of AdRoll, Stephanie’s role is to play the legal devil’s advocate while facilitating high-growth in what is a new and developing industry.